freitzzz/book-notes/the-art-of-functional-programming/README.md

 - Q6: Choice B) (last expression evaluates to boolean)
 - Q7: Choice B) (local named expression a evaluates to 1 and then b to 2, but the scoped named expression a evaluates to 42)
 - Q8: Choice A) (In Java an if conditional is a statement and not an expression)

+### Chapter 3

+Lambda calculus is the theoretical foundation of functional programming.
+It defines an expression with one input that maps to an output.
+These expressions are called lambda expressions and can be specified in three scenarios:

+- Declaring a name for a value (variable) (e.g., `let x = 2`)
+- Declaring a function that uses an expression (e.g., `let y = 2 * x`)
+- Declaring a function that receives an expression and maps to an expression (e.g., `let z = y`)

+When evaluating a lambda expressions, these need